The Decision Mastery Intensive

 Thoughtful consideration looks like:

-• Taking a handful of days to sleep on major strategic pivots
+• Taking 24-48 hours to sleep on pivots that affect your team/clients

-• Gathering input from 2-3 key stakeholders before restructuring decisions
+• Getting input from 2-3 trusted advisors before major changes

 • Setting a decision deadline and sticking to it